catch-design/php-js-dev-test/README.md

 ## Instructions

-1. Fork this repo
+1. Fork or clone this repo
 2. Import the CSV file located in `data/customers.csv` into a database (MySQL or Mongo is preferred)
 3. Create a basic PHP web service that serves the data from the database as JSON
-4. Create a basic web page that loads the JSON into a list or table when you click a button
+4. Create a basic web page that asynchronously loads the JSON into a list or table when you click a button
-5. Create a Pull Request
+5. Create a pull request or email us at dev@catch.co.nz

 ### Guidelines